iot-da/iot-da.github.io/docs/General/TFM.md

 The ensemble Methods combine several "weak learners" to build a more efficient method.
 The main goal is to implement in Spark the three main Methods (bagging, stacking and Boosting).
 On particular the project will include:

-    - A complete description of the tecniques
+    * A complete description of the tecniques
-    - A Spark function implementing then
+    * A Spark function implementing then
-    - A benchmark using some datasets of the course to compare their efficiency
+    * A benchmark using some datasets of the course to compare their efficiency

 * Requirements: good programming skills.
 * Professor: Rafael Caballero Roldán.
-* Available slots: 6
+* Available slots: 2 groups

 ### Proposal 3